rocky-linux/sig-core-toolkit/README.md

 Fork this repository and open a PR with your changes.
 Keep these things in mind when you make changes:

-* Have pre-commit installed
+* Have pre-commit installed if possible
-* Have shellcheck installed
+* Have shellcheck installed if possible
 * Shell Scripts: These must pass a shellcheck test!
 * Python scripts: Try your best to follow PEP8 guidelines (even the best linters get things wrong)

+  * Note that not everything has to pass.
+Just try your best.

 Your PR should be against the devel branch at all times.
 PR's against the main branch will be closed.